 THE COMMITTEES OF MPACE

 Below you will find the various standing committees of MPACE, with a brief description of each.
-At the bottom of this page you will find a button that will take you to a form to tell us what committee you are interested in finding out more about.
+Complete the form at the bottom of this page and tell us what committee you are interested in finding out more about.
 Your contact info will be sent to the appropriate Board Member or Committee Chair.

 Annual Conference Committees: